Sarah Cracknell: Career

 She recorded a duet of Dusty Springfield's 1968 song "I Close My Eyes and Count to Ten" with Marc Almond for his album Stardom Road, released in June 2007.

 In December 2007, BBC radio began playing "The Journey Continues" by Mark Brown featuring Cracknell.
-The song consists of extensive samples from a composition by Elena Kats-Chernin entitled Eliza's Aria, well known to UK TV viewers as the music from the computer-animated 'For the Journey' commercials for Lloyds TSB bank.
+The song consists of extensive samples from a composition by Elena Kats-Chernin entitled Eliza's Aria, well known to UK TV viewers as the music from the animated 'For the Journey' commercials for Lloyds TSB bank.
 The single was released in February 2008 on Positiva.
 The song peaked at #11 in the UK after being released.

 Cracknell has collaborated with French pop star Etienne Daho on several occasions.
 She co-wrote and sang back-up vocals on "Les passagers" from his 1996 album Eden, and also co-wrote "Le premier jour" which was released as a single from his greatest hits compilation Singles.
 With Saint Etienne, they collaborated on the Reserection EP.
 Saint Etienne's single "He's on the Phone" (which featured both Cracknell and Daho) was actually an English-language adaptation of Daho's French language 1984 single "Weekend à Rome".

 On 21 August 2014, Cherry Red Records announced that it had signed Cracknell to a worldwide deal under which she would release a new solo album.
 The album, entitled Red Kite, was recorded in December 2014 and released on 15 June 2015.
 A series of live shows by Cracknell in support the album were planned for the weeks following its release.